Blog

 Can hospice care be provided at home?

 Yes.
 Most people who receive hospice care do so entirely at home.
-The hospice agency provides medical oversight, nursing visits, and medications for comfort.
+The hospice agency provides medical oversight, nursing visits, and comfort medications.
 Home care agencies like BrightStar Care of Burleson fill the gaps by providing continuous in-home support services — personal care, companionship, respite, and light homemaking — that keep the patient safe and comfortable between hospice nurse visits.
+This model of hospice support care at home in SW Fort Worth and Burleson allows families to stay together in a familiar environment.

 Will Medicare pay for 24-hour hospice care at home?

 Medicare's hospice benefit covers hospice agency services — physician visits, nursing, medications, and medical equipment related to the terminal diagnosis.
 However, Medicare does not cover 24-hour continuous personal care or homemaker services in a routine home hospice setting.
-Families who need around-the-clock caregiver presence typically private-pay for home care support, use long-term care insurance, or access VA benefits if the patient is a veteran.
+Families who need around-the-clock caregiver presence typically pay privately, use long-term care insurance, or access VA benefits if the patient is a veteran.
 Our team can help you understand your specific benefit situation during a free in-home assessment.

 Do ALS patients qualify for hospice?